mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 For CSCI 341, we also apply these collaboration items:

-- You are encouraged to discuss ideas around assignments with other students in the class, but do not share answers/code in whole or in part.
+- You are encouraged to discuss ideas around assignments with other students in the class, but do not share answers or code in whole or in part.
 - If you discuss an assignment with anyone (not counting instructors/mentors), you must list their names in your submitted assignment AND provide a brief summary of the discussion, including its benefit to you/impact on your submitted work.
 - You are not allowed to give answers/code you have developed to another student NOR copy answers/code created by another person (student or otherwise).
 - You can ONLY share your screen showing your answers/code in a 1:1 breakout room with an instructor/mentor/TA, not with another student.